SiliconLabsSoftware/docs-matter/sld250-matter-references/matter-zap.md

 manufacturer.
 For example, the storage and management of users and credentials in the lock-app is left up to the application developer.

->**Note:** When enabling clusters in a Matter project within Simplicity Studio, users should always modify the cluster within the **Zigbee Cluster Configurator** and _not_ manually install the corresponding cluster component within the **Software Components** tab.
+>**Note**: When enabling clusters in a Matter project within Simplicity Studio, users should always modify the cluster within the **Zigbee Cluster Configurator** and _not_ manually install the corresponding cluster component within the **Software Components** tab.

 ## ZAP Tool